CLICK HERE if you are going to set up an account or already have an account with Pivot.

 1. Click on Advanced Search & Filters to find foundations that provide funding in your project area.
 Advanced Search allows you to set parameters that align with who you are as a grantseeker and what kinds of projects you seek to fund.

 2. Essential fields to complete: Subject Area and Geographic Focus.
-In the Geographic Focus field, include both Maine and United States.
-Choosing United States will include projects that focus their giving beyond one state alone.
+In the Geographic Focus field, include Maine to focus your results on those funders who care about the state in which you're working.
+However, include both Maine and United States if you are not seeing much in your results and/or you want to include projects that focus their giving beyond one state alone.

 3. Click on Additional Filters and complete Support Strategy.